 South Australian Museum Cultural Tour

-See the ‘Aboriginal Cultures Gallery’ at the South Australian Museum through the lens of a local Aboriginal man.
+Explore the ‘Aboriginal Cultures Gallery’ at the South Australian Museum through the lens of local Aboriginal culture.
 The Gallery showcases the largest collection of Australian Aboriginal antiquities and archival material in the world, with over 3,000 items on display.

 Your local guide takes you on a guided journey back in time.
-He will walk you through the gallery sharing stories about the significance of cultural artefacts, regions, Aboriginal people and culture.
+You will walk through the gallery sharing stories about the significance of cultural artefacts, regions, Aboriginal peoples and cultures.

-Celebrate the cultural achievements of Australia’s Aboriginal people on a guided tour today.
+Celebrate the cultural achievements of Australia’s Aboriginal peoples on a guided tour today.

 South Australian Museum, North Terrace, Adelaide SA 5000

 What to expect

-The wealth of information in this gallery includes boomerangs, bark paintings, shields, maps, early recordings, photographs, field notebooks and some of the only intact bark canoes still known to be in existence.
+The wealth of artefacts in this gallery includes boomerangs, bark paintings, shields, maps, early written recordings, photographs, field notebooks and some of the only intact bark canoes known to be in existence.

-Your local Aboriginal guide will share some of the history of one of the world’s oldest and most continuous living cultures in an exciting, contemporary context.
+Your local Aboriginal guide will share some of the history of the world’s oldest continuing cultures in an exciting, contemporary context.
 He will share important social history, cultural information and personal stories.

 What is included

-Departure Point: Foyer South Australian Museum, North Tce Adelaide.
-(From front lawn of main entrance).
+Departure Point: Foyer South at the Australian Museum, North Terrace Adelaide.
+(Entry from front lawn of main entrance).

 Duration: 1.5 - 2 hours

 Includes: Aboriginal guide, along with Aboriginal interpretations and knowledge.

 For personalised dates and availability for groups with a minimum of 10 or more people, please select the enquire now button.

 South Australian Museum